 - Ranitidine belongs to a group of drugs known as H2 receptor antagonists (also called H2 blockers).

-- Reduces stomach acid secretion so may be used in the treatment of gastroesophageal reflux disease (GERD) or hypersecretory conditions such as Zollinger-Ellison syndrome or systemic mastocytosis.
+- Reduced stomach acid secretion so was used for the treatment of gastroesophageal reflux disease (GERD) or hypersecretory conditions such as Zollinger-Ellison syndrome, systemic mastocytosis, and endoscopically diagnosed erosive esophagitis.

-- May be used in addition to antacids.
+- Was used in addition to antacids.

-- Generic ranitidine is available.
+- Generic ranitidine was available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: